hoangcuong2011/UsefulScripts/Scripts and Datasets.md

 On OS X apps I can switch between apps using ⌘+Tab.

-And I can switch between multiple "normal" windows of an app using ⌘+`.

 40. **Copy a file to clipboard in MacOS**

 	pbcopy < ~/.ssh/id_rsa.pub